Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Proposed method

 As reviewed in \Secref{sec:pde}, one can regard solving PDEs as optimization.
 Here, we adopt the Barzilai--Borwein method~\citep{barzilai1988two} to solve \Eqref{eq:optimization} in the encoded space.
 In our case, the step size $\alpha\supp{i}$ of gradient descent is approximated as:

 wherer $\vR(\vh)$ is the residual vector in the encoded space and $\left<\vf, \vg\right>_\Omega := \sum_{\vx_i \in \Omega}\vf(\vx_i) \cdot \vg(\vx_i)$ denotes the inner product over the mesh.
 Because the inner product is taken all over the mesh (graph), computing $\alpha_\mathrm{BB}\supp{i}$ corresponds to global pooling.
 With that view, one can find similarities between \Eqref{eq:gradient_descent} and deep sets~\citep{zaheer2017deep}, which is a successful method to learn point cloud data and has a strong background regarding permutation equivariance.
+For more details, see \Appref{app:BB}.

-Our aim is to use \Eqref{eq:BB}, approximating the nonlinear differential operator $\mathcal{D}$ in \Eqref{eq:residual} with NeumannIsoGCNs.
+Our aim is to use \Eqref{eq:BB}, approximating the nonlinear differential operator $\mathcal{D}$ in \Eqref{eq:residual} with NIsoGCN.
 By doing this, we expect the processor to consider both local and global information, which may have an advantage over simply stacking GNNs corresponding to the explicit method as discussed in \Secref{sec:discretization}.
 Combinations of solvers and neural networks are already suggested in, e.g., NeuralODE~\citep{chen2018neural}.
 The novelty of our study is the extension of existing methods for solving PDEs with spatial structure and the incorporation of global pooling into the solver, enabling us to capture global interaction, which we refer to as the \textit{neural nonlinear solver}.
-Finally, the update step in the neural nonlinear solver is expressed as:
+Finally, the update from the state at the $i$th iteration $\vh^{(i)}$ to the $(i+1)$th in the neural nonlinear solver is expressed as:

-where $\vh\supp{0}$ is the output of the encoder and $\mathcal{D}_\mathrm{NeumannIsoGCN}$ is an $\mathrm{E}(n)$-equivariant GNN reflecting the structure of $\mathcal{D}$ using differential operators provided by NeumannIsoGCN.
+where $\vh\supp{0}$ is the encoded $\vu(t, \cdot)$ reflecting \Eqref{eq:gradient_descent} and $\mathcal{D}_\mathrm{NIsoGCN}$ is an $\mathrm{E}(n)$-equivariant GNN reflecting the structure of $\mathcal{D}$ using differential operators provided by NIsoGCN.
 Here, \Eqref{eq:neural_nonlinear_solver} enforces hidden features to satisfy the encoded PDE, including boundary conditions, motivating us to call our model \textit{physics-embedded neural networks} because it embeds physics (PDEs) in the model rather than in the loss.

 \bgroup \arraystretch{1.3}

 \egroup